 - Company legal name, registered address, and contact details

-- Your SIRAPA registration number
+- Your APA producer registration number (from SILiAmb)

 - Portuguese NIF or EU VAT number